epiral/bb-sites/README.md

 # bb-sites

-Community site adapters for [bb-browser](https://github.com/epiral/bb-browser) — turning websites into CLI commands.
+Community site adapters for **[bb-browser](https://github.com/epiral/bb-browser)** — turning websites into CLI commands.

-Each site adapter is a JS function that runs inside your browser via `bb-browser eval`.
-The browser is already logged in — no API keys, no cookie extraction, no anti-bot bypass.
+> **[bb-browser](https://github.com/epiral/bb-browser)** is a CLI + MCP server that lets AI agents control your real Chrome browser — with your login state, cookies, and sessions intact.
+No headless browser, no API keys, no anti-bot bypass.

+This repo provides **95 ready-to-use adapters** across **35 platforms** — each a JS function that runs inside your logged-in browser via `bb-browser eval`.

 [English](README.md) · [中文](README.zh-CN.md)

-> **95 adapters** across **35 platforms** — and growing.

 ## Quick Start